PRACTICE DIRECTION 7A – HOW TO START PROCEEDINGS – THE CLAIM FORM

-3.1 A claimant must use practice form N1 or practice form N208 (the Part 8 claim form) to start a claim (but see paragraphs 3.2 and 3.4 below).
+3.1 A claimant must use form N1 to start a claim under Part 7.

-3.4 Other practice directions may require special practice forms to be used to commence particular types of proceedings, or proceedings in particular courts.
+3.2 Other practice directions may require other forms to be used to start types of proceedings, or proceedings in particular courts.

-3.5 Where a claim form to be served out of the jurisdiction is one which the court has power to deal with –
+3.3 Where a claim form to be served out of the jurisdiction is one which the court has power to deal with under—

-(a) under the Civil Jurisdiction and Judgments Act 1982; and
+(a) the Civil Jurisdiction and Judgments Act 1982; and

-the claim form must, pursuant to rule 6.34, be filed and served with the notice referred to in that rule and paragraph 2.1 of Practice Direction 6B.
+the claim form must, under rule 6.34, be filed and served with the notice referred to in that rule and paragraph 2.1 of Practice Direction 6B.

-3.6 If a claim for damages or for an unspecified sum is started in the High Court, the claim form must:
+3.4 If a claim for damages or for an unspecified sum is started in the High Court, the claim form must—

-(2) state that some enactment provides that the claim may only be commenced in the High Court and specify that enactment or
+(2) state that some enactment provides that the claim may only be started in the High Court and specify that enactment; or

 (3) state that the claim is to be in one of the specialist High Court lists (see CPR Parts 49 and 58–62) and specify that list.

-3.9 If a claim for housing disrepair which includes a claim for an order requiring repairs or other work to be carried out by the landlord is started in the County Court, the claim form must state:
+3.6 If a claim for housing disrepair which includes a claim for an order requiring repairs or other work to be carried out by the landlord is started in the County Court, the claim form must state—

 (1) whether or not the cost of the repairs or other work is estimated to be more than £1000, and

-(2) whether or not the claimant expects to recover more than £1000 in respect of any claim for damages1.
+(2) whether or not the claimant expects to recover more than £1000 in respect of any claim for damages.